Expenditure-Tracking-App/Expenditure-Tracking-Service/README.md

 ## Features

 ### Submit daily expenses
 - Submit daily expenses to the bot in a chat style, by entering your expense details such as the name, date, amount and category of the transaction.

+### Pre-fill common expenses
 - Set pre-filled expense so that you do not need to enter the same expenses often.
+- Select the pre-filled expenses with saved settings such as the expense category.

 ## Running the program